Festivals and plastic cups

 Without plastic?

-But a festival without plastic bottles and cups is also possible!
-Some festivals, such as Glastonbury, are in the process of banning plastic bottles and cups altogether.
-Visitors are not refused if they bring plastic bottles, but they are strongly advised to bring a reusable drinking bottle!
-Many festivals are also coming up with a middle ground where disposable plastic is replaced with hard cups with a deposit system.
+But you can also have a festival without plastic bottles and cups!
+Some festivals such as Glastonbury, are banning plastic bottles and cups altogether.
+In doing so, visitors are not turned away if they bring plastic bottles, but they are strongly encouraged to bring a reusable water bottle!
+Also, many festivals are coming up with a middle ground where disposable plastic is replaced by hardcups with a deposit system.

 Despite these measures, a lot of waste still ends up on the festival grounds.
 This is not surprising, because a festival is a place to escape from everyday life.
 Therefore, it is important to make people aware of the waste around them and what they can do about it.
 After all, a clean and tidy festival site makes for a much nicer atmosphere!